Amex Platinum Lounge Access Guide (Beyond Centurion Lounges) [2019]

 Priority Pass Select

 The other major lounge benefit with the Platinum Card is that you get Priority Pass Select, which is a $400 a year pass that comes complimentary with the Platinum Card.
-This pass gets you access to over 1,300 lounges worldwide.
+This pass gets you access to over 1,000 lounges worldwide.
+One thing you must remember, is that you have to register for your Priority Pass either online or by calling in.
+Otherwise, you won’t receive a card and won’t be able to access these lounges.

 The Club at MCO, a Priority Pass lounge.